SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 I really wanted to share and remember to myself the *tons* of interesting **passions**, **discoveries** and **stories** that I experience and possess during my life, but I never had a good place to write them down.
 Instead of keeping these things just inside me and oppressing this necessity, I finally decided that it was time to take a more extrovert approach and start writing a collection of them in a blog. <br>
-I'm not going to put too technical things and I don't want to use a difficult language. *Simple words are also the best ones*.
+I'm not going to put too technical things and I don't want to use a difficult language.
+Simple words are always the best ones too.
 I'd like to write something which is understandable and enjoyable by anyone without being specialized in anything in particular.
 Also, I'd like to talk about similar things on my YouTube channel, but I'm still planning and here I can tell them in a faster and simpler way. <br>
 There will be a lot of exceptions: posts will differ from each other in order to get closer to my necessities and be more related to my interests like the ones I mentioned earlier. <br>
 I prefer to have the freedom to write about whatever comes into my head instead of precluding myself from exploring and talking about all the topics outside of the main one. <br>
 I don't know yet if it's the best approach, but I'll start in this way for now.
 Is still too early to talk about these things, so let's go ahead without worrying too much…